Elizabeth Moran, PhD

 Michelle McGinnis, MS

 Michelle McGinnis joined EcoLogic in 2019, bringing a strong background in water and soil sampling, characterization, and contaminant analysis, as well as experience in statistical analysis and stakeholder outreach.
 Michelle holds MS in Environmental Sciences from University of California Riverside and a BS in biochemistry from SUNY Cortland.
-Her previous research focused on the impacts of recycling treated wastewater and solid waste products for irrigation and fertilization of agricultural crops to meet growing sustainability and water needs.
+Michelle has been working on watershed management solutions that incorporate water and habitat protection, community revitalization, and sustainability.
+Within these projects, she helps guide stakeholder engagement and public outreach.

 Eileen Randall, MS

 Eileen Randall joined EcoLogic in 2015 with more than 10 years of experience conducting various types of aquatic habitat surveys and biological inventories and assessments.
 Eileen has worked with marine (sea otters) and freshwater (native trout species) resources on the central coast of California.
 Since coming to New York State, she has been involved with investigations of cold-water fish community dynamics, threatened and endangered freshwater mussels, stream nutrient pathways, and ichthyoplankton entrainment.
 Eileen’s other areas of expertise include fish aging, biological illustration, and nature photography.
 Eileen holds a BS in Marine Sciences from The Richard Stockton College of New Jersey and an MS in Biological Sciences from California Polytechnic State University (San Luis Obispo).